By Tom Hougaard

 The guide is designed to get you ready to spread trade and trade Single Currency spread trades from a practical point of view.

-I would like to recommend that you start your trading journey by using a DEMO ACCOUNT.
-You can then practise without risking your money.
+I would like to recommend that you start your trading journey by using a demo account with a broker you trust.
+You can then practice without risking your money.

 You are welcome to contact me – in any language – if you have any questions.